pervouchine/nmdnar/README.md

 1. eCLIP
 2. shRNA-KD followed by RNA-seq
 3. shRNA-codepletion of UPF1/XRN1 and SMG6/XRN1

-After unpacking, they will be stored in data/ directory
+They have been pre-processed by IPSA pipeline (https://github.com/pervouchine/ipsa) and deposited in compressed form at our local data storage (https://cb.skoltech.ru/~dp/papers/nmd/data.tar.gz).
+The pipeline will automatically download and unpack it.
+After unpacking, the data will be stored in data/ directory.